Outdoor Education (Canoe Tripping)

 • A repair kit must be available.

-• Appropriate canoe tripping packs must be available for multi-day trips.
+• Appropriate canoe tripping packs must be available.

-• Waterproof matches and/or matches in a waterproof container must be available.
+• Waterproof matches in a waterproof container must be available.

-• A set of maps for canoe trip location including marked access and potential evacuation locations must be available.
-A GPS unit may be used as an additional navigational tool, but must not be used in place of print maps.
-An identical map set should also be available to the Principal/Designate and local emergency contact (for example, park official, area police station).
+• A set of maps for the canoe trip location including marked access and potential evacuation locations must be available.
+A GPS unit may be used as an additional navigational tool but must not be used in place of print maps.
+An identical map set must also be available to the Principal/Designate and the local emergency contact (for example, park official, area police station).

 • The loading of a canoe with people and/or gear must not exceed the manufacturer’s load capacity rating.